| | How

 Hemisphere also form off the Yucatan Peninsula, in Central America,

 and swirl around the Gulf of Mexico.
+Why is low atmospheric pressure

+such a big deal?
 The lowest atmospheric pressure ever recorded at sea level was

 an astounding 870 millibars, 143 millibars below normal.
 This